 dsquery server -name domaincontrollername

-Replace “domaincontrollername” with the name of the domain controller you wish to query.
+Replace “domaincontrollername” with the domain controller name you wish to query.
 This command will return information about the specified domain controller, including its IP address, operating system, and service pack level.

 Querying organizational units (OU)

-DSQuery can also be used to query information about organizational units (OU) in Active Directory.
+DSQuery can also query information about organizational units (OU) in Active Directory.
 The following command can be used to retrieve a list of all organizational units in the domain:

 dsquery ou domainroot -name * -limit 0